bicced/n8n-crypto-workflows/README.md

 - Mix on-chain actions with off-chain notifications and AI triggers
 - Use as templates for your own custom automations

-Some workflows reference [AFKCrypto](https://www.afkcrypto.com) APIs; others use third parties like CoinGecko, Jupiter, or EVM RPCs.
+Some workflows optionally use APIs from providers such as [CoinGecko](https://www.coingecko.com/), [Jupiter](https://jup.ag/), [AFKCrypto](https://www.afkcrypto.com), and others.
 Requirements are noted per workflow.

 ---